State Choices to Promote Access

 Child care regulations require one adult for every 12 children, and there is no maximum class size.

-- Require one teacher for every 18 students in kindergarten classrooms 6
+- Requires one teacher for every 18 students in Kindergarten classrooms 14

 Not specified in statute.

 - State has adopted Common Core Standards 15

 NCCP believes that Common Core State Standards should be used in conjunction with guidelines for social emotional learning.